-In Kerala, the livestock sector is prominent and is one of the fastest growing sectors in the rural economy.
-The share of livestock in Gross State Value Added (GSVA) at constant prices from agriculture sector shows an increase from 27.8 per cent in 2019-20 to 28.21 per cent in 2020-21.
-Its share in total GSVA of the State has also increased by 2.66 per cent in 2020-21.
+In Kerala, the livestock sector is prominent and one of the fastest growing sectors of the rural economy.
+The share of livestock in Gross State Value Added (GSVA) at constant prices from the agriculture sector shows a marginal decrease from 26.97 per cent in 2018-19 to 26.67 per cent in 2019-20.
+Though GSVA at constant prices from the sector has increased in absolute numbers, its share in total GSVA of the State has declined marginally from 2.38 per cent in 2018-19 to 2.14 per cent in 2019-20.